dankramp/led-light-cube/README.md

 ## Inputs
 ### Mouse
-Click on lights in the selected layer to turn them on or off for the current frame.
-You can change the frame by using the slider at the bottom (10 total frames available).
+- Click on lights in the selected layer to turn them on or off for the current frame
+- Change the frame by using the slider at the bottom (10 total frames available).

 ### Keyboard
-#### Axes
 - _x/y/z/a_ -> switch between viewing layers on different axes
   - You can only toggle lights on the selected layer on the current axis
   - _'a'_ is 'all' axes.
 In this mode, all layers are selected but you cannot toggle lights